raphigaziano/TIE/doc/source/intro.rst

 with his own tag patterns as well as their optional, custom behaviour.

-TIE also provides simple tools to ease the definition of those custom tags, and aims to allow for easy customisation or extension (either by proviing callbacks or by subclassing the provided types).
+TIE also provides simple tools to ease the definition of those custom tags, and aims to allow for easy customisation or extension (either by providing callbacks or by subclassing the provided types).

 Do I need it ?